 SNIC’s activities build upon the experiences and competencies on the local level.
 SNIC makes use of successful specific formats at one place to develop corresponding formats with others.
 SNIC makes available helpful knowledge and competences in one institution to all others within the region.
 As a result, stakeholders in the entire region are empowered to participate in innovative events and projects.
 By making local expertise, skills and existing services available to an extended circle of regional stakeholders, SNIC promotes effective use of the region’s resources.

 SNIC partners are the four universities in the region — the University of Göttingen, the University of Applied Sciences and Arts (HAWK) Hildesheim/Holzminden/Göttingen, the PFH Private University of Applied Sciences Göttingen and the Clausthal University of Technology — with the counties of Göttingen, Goslar, Holzminden and Northeim, the City of Göttingen and the Chamber of Crafts of Hildesheim and Lower Saxony.
 They all joined forces within the Southern Lower Saxony Foundation “SüdniedersachsenStiftung” to establish and to promote the power to innovate.
-Under the umbrella of Hannover’s Chamber of Industry and Commerce, the SNIC is also supported by 21 partners from the business sector who take an active part in developing the ability to innovate as a social responsibility.
+Under the umbrella of Hannover’s Chamber of Industry and Commerce, the SNIC is also supported by more than 20 partners from the business sector who take an active part in developing the ability to innovate as a social responsibility.

 SNIC focuses on the transfer of knowledge: Technology consultants travel throughout the region to help primarily small and medium-sized enterprises (SMEs) identify and implement innovative projects in cooperation with scientific institutions or other companies.
 SNIC’s innovation scouts search within universities and research institutions for applicable research findings.
 Various events bring researchers and entrepreneurs together to discuss latest advances and findings in research and science as well as applications in businesses.